-And if you simply have a toothache that’s driving you crazy, you’ll have to pay out of pocket to see a dentist.
-However, you could get dental coverage through some Medicare Advantage plans offer extra benefits that Original Medicare doesn’t cover.
-That may include coverage for preventive dental exams, cleanings, X-rays, fillings, anesthesia, dentures and crowns.
-Usually, these plans will require you to visit an in-network dentist to be covered.
-These added benefits will vary by plan and most likely require deductibles and copays, so be sure to check out the details before you decide.
+But if you simply have a toothache that’s driving you crazy, you’ll have to pay out of pocket to see a dentist.
+However, you could get dental coverage through some Medicare Advantage plans.

+Usually, these types of Medicare Advantage plans will require you to visit an in-network dentist to be covered.
+These added dental benefits will vary by plan and most likely require deductibles and copays, so be sure to check out the details before you decide.

 For an added layer of protection, some Medicare Advantage plans may be paired with a dental insurance plan.
 You'll have to pay a monthly premium and satisfy deductibles and copays, but the cost may be offset by lower out-of-pocket fees.
 Most of these dental plans require that you see an in-network dentist.
 Some plans let you go to any dentist (in or out of network), but you may have to pay more for their services.

 A dental discount plan may be worth considering if you don’t have dental insurance.
 These discount plans aren’t dental insurance.
 They are a type of membership, similar to a warehouse club, but rather than getting bargains on food or clothing, you get discounted prices on dental services.